vllm-project/llm-compressor/examples/quantization_w8a8_fp8/README.md

 ## Quickstart

 The example includes an end-to-end script for applying the quantization algorithm.
-The resulting model `Meta-Llama-3-8B-Instruct-W8A8-FP8` is quantized to `fp8` and ready to be loaded into vLLM.

 ```bash
 python3 llama-3-8b-example.py
 ```

+The resulting model `Meta-Llama-3-8B-Instruct-W8A8-FP8` is ready to be loaded into vLLM.

 ## Code Walkthough